augustoccesar/repos/README.md

 For more details about things that are configurable, check `repos config --help`.

-To conveniently be able to `cd` into the expanded repository, `repos` have an option to `setup` a shell script so that you can automatically `cd` into the expanded repository.

-After running the setup, you should be able to run something like `rcd rust-lang/rust`, which is equivalent to `cd $(repos expand rust-lang/rust)`.

-The changes of this action can be reversed with `repos cleanup`.

 ### Config

 As of now, some of the configuration file can be managed via the `repos config`.
 But not all of it.
 For example, `home_path` can be set on the `$REPOS_PATH/.config.json`, but is not managed via the config on the CLI (as of now).